jj-tsao/reelix-ai/docs/design/investigator-agent.md

 ## Open tasks

 - **Ad-hoc, not scheduled.** Whether this should run nightly on a fixed window or only on demand after a metric alert is unresolved.
 Nightly runs cost turns and produce mostly clean reports, which is exactly the condition under which nobody reads them.
-- **The tier heuristic is hand-written.** `_classify_curator_category` could probably be a learned cross-encoder re-ranker in the long run should latency allows; the Investigator can currently only propose threshold tweaks to it.
+- **The tier heuristic is hand-written.** `_classify_curator_category` could probably be a learned cross-encoder re-ranker in the long run should latency allow; the Investigator can currently only propose threshold tweaks to it.
 - **Reflection is not measured.** The judge scores the orchestrator, curator, and explanation agent.
 Reflection strategy quality has telemetry (`reflection_logs`) but no rubric or eval yet, so the Investigator cannot attribute a cross-turn finding to it at this point.

 ---